joshuagoeke/mongo-social/README.md

 Completing this challenge helped me learn quite a bit about connecting all of the endpoints to a no-SQL database utilizing Mongoose tools to make sure that only clean data that fits a schema goes in and out of the database.
 I began by re-factoring code provided by the University of Texas-Austin Bootcamp, but then found myself chucking sections of it to re-write based on the advice and examples porvided by more experienced peers and mentors.

-I definitely learn a lot about routes with MongoDB!
+I definitely learned a lot about routes with MongoDB!

 ## Table of Contents (Optional)